Kaviyashre-RC/RCIN-Skill-Repo-App-Python-/README.md

 ## Problem Statement

 Organizations often lack a scalable and centralized system to:

-Track employee skills and proficiency levels
+* Track employee skills and proficiency levels
-Maintain consistent and validated skill data
+* Maintain consistent and validated skill data
-Enable real-time updates and visibility
+* Enable real-time updates and visibility
-Support data-driven capability planning
+* Support data-driven capability planning

 Existing solutions (e.g., static forms or SharePoint lists) are:
--Manual and inefficient
+* Manual and inefficient
--Inconsistent in data quality
+* Inconsistent in data quality
--Not extensible for analytics or AI
+* Not extensible for analytics or AI

 ## Objective
 To build a production-ready backend system that: